Theory of Quarkonia as Probes for Deconfinement: Theoretical Developments

 \subsection{From AA to pp Collisions}

-Recent measurements in proton-proton (pp) collisions hinted event activity dependence in quarkonium production.
-If this is confirmed, it means the breakdown of factorization that has been widely applied in calculations of quarkonium production in pp collisions.
+Recent measurements in proton-proton (pp) collisions hinted at an event activity dependence in quarkonium production.
+If this is confirmed, it will indicate the breakdown of factorization that has been widely applied in calculations of quarkonium production in pp collisions.
 A new framework to study quarkonium production in pp collisions with environment effects was discussed in this conference~\cite{zhao}.